iarla-crewe/validin/README.md

 - IsOption

 To create a new validator,
-    create a NewInputValidator() class with the condition and invalid input message wanted.
+    create a NewValidator() class with the condition and invalid input message wanted.
 For a validator with more advanced functionality (such as dynamic invalid input messages),
     create an InputValidator subclass (see the docs)